 My wife and I have a Dyson vacuum.
 It’s an upright cordless model.
 It works well.
 It’s loud, but it does a good job.
 I wish Dyson would set his sights on a noiseless vacuum.
-We’re not as enamoured with it as we thought we’d be, but don’t regret getting it either.
+We’re not as enamored with it as we thought we’d be, but don’t regret getting it either.

 This article isn’t about my wife and me; it’s about Sir James Dyson.
 It’s a lighthearted write-up setting out interesting facts about the man, his past, accomplishments and his company.
 While overall I salute Dyson because he has a knack for creating products that people are willing to pay more for, I totally get this article that bashes him quite a bit … perhaps it’s a bit facetious?
 I don’t know.
 You be the judge.